 childhood wounding and old tapes then we cannot get in touch clearly with who we

+really are.
 The false self that we develop to survive is never totally false - there is

 always some Truth in it.
 For example, people who go into the helping